CloudCannon/Jekyll-Tips/_posts/2016-03-28-control-flow-statements-in-liquid.md

 category: basics
 order: 4.1
 ---
-In this example we have a list of cupcakes on our bakery store and we're going to liquid to only show a subset of these cupcakes.
+In this example we have a list of cupcakes on our bakery store and we're going to Liquid to only show a subset of these cupcakes.
 The cupcakes are a collection, here's one of the cupcakes to show you the structure.

 {% highlight html %}
 {% raw %}